-Anyone with additional information regarding this case is encouraged to contact Deputy Bickley at the Southwest Sheriff’s Station at 951-696-3000.
-As a reminder, the Riverside County Sheriff’s Department wants to remind citizens of the dangers of illicit narcotics many of which may contain fentanyl.
+This investigation is ongoing, and anyone with additional information is encouraged to contact Investigator Hollingsworth at 951-955-1700.
+The Riverside County Sheriff’s Office wants to remind citizens of the dangers of illicit narcotics, many of which may contain fentanyl.
 Fentanyl is a synthetic opioid that is 100 times stronger than morphine and can cause death or serious bodily harm.

 For media inquiries regarding this incident please contact the Media Information Bureau.

 If you are interested in a career with us, please apply at joinrso.org